Law Firm – Fighting For Medical

 Common Concerns: What Causes Medical Malpractice?

-Attorneys see many different circumstances surrounding cases that ultimately leads to legal action.
+Attorneys see many different circumstances surrounding cases that ultimately lead to legal action.
 Some of the most common causes of malpractice include:

 - lack of skill or training;